 Heroin is a narcotic, which relieves pain and induces sleep.
 Commonly known as "junk" or "smack," heroin is a highly addictive depressant and has been attributed as the cause of many deaths.
-Symptoms include "pin-point pupils"; drowsiness, lethargy, and slurred speech; and an inability to concentrate.
+Obvious symptoms include "pin point pupils," drowsy, lethargic, slurred speech, and an inability to concentrate.
 Related medications used to treat pain include oxycontin and oxycodone, methadone, and codeine.
 The abuse of painkillers ranks second only to the abuse of marijuana in the United States.

-Heroin users experience a higher rate of infectious disease due to a weakened immune system and sharing contaminated needles.
-Children can be born addicted or can become addicted as a result of heroin in the mother's breast milk.
+Heroin users experience a high rate of infectious diseases due to a weakened immune system and dirty needles shared by users.
+Children can be born addicted or can become addicted from heroin in the mother's milk.